 The Manxman lacks the master’s quirkiness, that much is true.
 The movie has a conventionally love triangle and the melodrama is a bit thick.
 But the film does fit in the director’s oeuvre.

 The idea of a woman trapped between two men is a major plot point in Hitch’s previous The Ring (1927), and later Notorious (1946), Under Capricorn (1949) and Dial M For Murder (1954).
 In each case the love triangle is an excuse to explore the idea of rules & duty versus personal feelings.
-In Hitchcock’s universe established mores always conspire against selfhood.
+In Hitchcock’s universe, mores always conspire against self-hood.

-There is also the issue of parental control, a favorite Hitch motif.
+There is also the issue of parental control, a favorite Hitchcock motif.
 And the director touches upon the frailty of government officials.
 Hitchcock had an anti-government streak that was subtle, but very real.
-It got more to do with the distrust of authority than outright hate for the government.
-The lawyer-turned-judge is so messed up that you instinctively know that he’s incapable of judging others by their behaviors, an unmistakably powerful irony.
+It got more to do with the distrust of authority than outright hate for the government. for example, the lawyer-turned-judge is so messed up that you instinctively know that he’s incapable of judging others by their behaviors, an unmistakably powerful irony.

 The best thing about the movie, for me, at least, is actress Ondra, who was the first bona fide Hitchcock heroine.
 She had an extraordinary face, tailor-made for silent movies.
 Sound put an end to her career.
 Ondra married legendary German boxer Max Schmeling and retired from films.

 The director, of course, puts Ondra’s character through hell.
 This is the kind of attitude that has always put Hitchcock in hot waters with feminists.
 That’s one of the most misunderstood aspects of Hitchcock’s art though.
 The director’s mistreatment of his heroine is a reflection of Hitch’s Catholic background, not misogyny.
 Hitch always placed a high value on the redemptive nature of suffering.

 Conclusions & Final Thoughts: